Should I overpay my mortgage?

 As long as your emergency savings pot of money is in place, and you’re confident saving the extra cash is a better option than overpaying your mortgage, the next thing to do is find a competitive savings rate.

-Here’s our round-up of the best cash ISAs and best savings accounts.
+Here’s our round-up of the best savings accounts

 Jobson notes: “If you find a savings account offering a rate of interest that is higher than that applied on your mortgage, there is also the added benefit of being able to access the cash more easily if needed.
 Because once a mortgage overpayment is made, you normally lose access to that money.”